 Mining and mineral exploration activities

 Nunavik occupies 36%, or 500,000 km2, of the territory of Québec.
-In 2020, there were over 23,000 mining claims in the region, three active mines, three mining projects at advance planning stages and mineral exploration activities occurring throughout the region.
+In 2023, there are over 36,500 mining claims in the region, three active mines, three mining projects at advance planning stages and mineral exploration activities occurring throughout the region.
 The KEAC is concerned about the potential impacts of mine development on Nunavik’s natural and social environments and closely monitors regulations applicable to mineral exploration and mining.
 The KEAC is focused in particular on the multiplication of impact assessment procedures applicable to mining development activities.

 - Commented on the amendments to Clean Air Regulation to raise the allowable concentration of airborne nickel particulate within of 300m from nickel processing facilities.